WaCoDiS/data-access-api/README.md

 #### Pending Developments
 ##### Creation Of Resources from DataEnvelopes
 The _/resources/search_ endpoint of Data Access API demands the conversion from DataEnvelopes (metadata stored in Elasticsearch) to Resources (provides a URL for the actual data).
-This conversion is handled by a implementation of the interface [ResourceSearchResponseToResourceConverter](https://github.com/WaCoDiS/data-access-api/blob/master/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/ResourceSearchResponseToResourceConverter.java).
-Currently the only implementation is [SimpleResourceSearchResponseToResourceConverter](https://github.com/WaCoDiS/data-access-api/blob/develop/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/SimpleResourceSearchResponseToResourceConverter.java) which does not yet feature all envisaged functionalities.
+This conversion is handled by a implementation of the interface [DataEnvelopeToResourceConverter](https://github.com/WaCoDiS/data-access-api/blob/develop/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/resourceconverter/DataEnvelopeToResourceConverter.java).
+Each subtype of _AbstractDataEnvelope_ needs an implementation of this interface.
+Currently the only working implementation is [CopernicusDataEnvelopeConverter](https://github.com/WaCoDiS/data-access-api/blob/develop/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/resourceconverter/CopernicusDataEnvelopeConverter.java) which handles the conversion from _CopernicusDataEnvelope_ to a subtype of _AbstractResource_.
+Further information on implementing _DataEnvelopeToResourceConcerter_ can be found in the [wiki](https://github.com/WaCoDiS/data-access-api/wiki/Extending-Data-Access#dataenvelopetoresourceconverter).
-* no support for _GdiDeDataEnvelopes_ (support for _OGC Web Feature Service_ (WFS) is missing)

-Currently only a resource containing the service url is returned for _GdiDeDataEnvelopes_.
-The full implementation should produce a WFS _getFeature_-request that takes into account the time frame and extent, as well as other attributes (e.g. feature type).

-* no support for SensorWebDataEnvelopes (support for _OGC Sensor Oberservation Service_ (SOS) is missing)

-Currently only a resource containing the service url is returned for _SensorWebDataEnvelopes_.
-The full implementation should produce a SOS _getOverservation_-request that takes into account the time frame and extent, as well as other attributes (e.g. procedure).
+*Missing Features*
+* support for  subtypes of _AbstractDataEnvelope_ other than _CopernicusDataEnvelope_

-* [Copernicus Open Access Hub](https://scihub.copernicus.eu/) is the only supported data portal for sentinel imagery
+* [Copernicus Open Access Hub](https://scihub.copernicus.eu/) is the only supported data portal for sentinel imagery.

 Support for [CODE-DE](https://code-de.org/en) is envisaged but not implemented.
-To support further data portals than Copernicus Open Access Hub and CODE-De, in addtion to changes to the resources converter, the [WaCoDiS schema definitions](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml) have to be extended (enum CopernicusDataEnvelope.portal).
+To support CODE-DE the [CopernicusDataEnvelopeConverter](https://github.com/WaCoDiS/data-access-api/blob/develop/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/resourceconverter/CopernicusDataEnvelopeConverter.java) must be edited.
+To support further data portals than Copernicus Open Access Hub and CODE-De, in addtion to changes to the _DataEnvelopeToResourceConverter_, the [WaCoDiS schema definitions](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml) have to be extended (enum CopernicusDataEnvelope.portal) first.

 ### Branching
 The master branch provides sources for stable builds.
 The develop branch represents the latest (maybe unstable) state of development.
+It is advised to create new, seperate branches for new features (e.g _feature/myNewFeature_).

 ### License and Third Party Lib POM Plugins
 [optional]